paulvangentcom/heartrate_analysis_python/readme.md

 This creates a pandas dataframe containing the data from your file.

-Analysis requires the sample rate for your file.
-If you know this _a priori_, supply it when calling the `process()` function, which returns a dictionary with all measures:
+Analysis requires the sampling rate for your data.
+If you know this _a priori_, supply it when calling the `process()` function, which returns a `dict{}` object containing all measures:

 ```python
 import heartBeat as hb